 - Cool Old Guy: He's quite old, best shown by the Official Artworks which depict him with grey hairs and more pronounced face wrinkles.

 - Disappeared Dad: He tried raising Mareeta alone after her mom died in childbirth, and they were doing fine until he once got distracted and little Mareeta was caught by slave drivers.
 Additionally, if he's recruited and Eyvel is saved from petrification, he decides to leave Mareeta with her since he believes he's too bloodstained by his revenge quests, though he promises to visit her at least once a year.

-- The Dreaded: So much so that even Ced, who wields Forseti, is weary of fighting him!
+- The Dreaded: So much so that even Ced, who wields Forseti, is wary of fighting him!

-- For Want of a Nail: If he's not recruited, the playeers will see him as Deadlord Bovis.
+- For Want of a Nail: If he's not recruited, the players will see him as Deadlord Bovis.

-- Fallen Prince: Was the prince of Rivough, a small kingdom invaded by Isaac.
+- Fallen Prince: Was the prince of Rivough, a small kingdom invaded by Isaach.

-- Heel–Face Turn: Ditches the evil empire the moment he is talked by his long lost daughter, having found a goal in life much more life-blood than mercilessly harvest human lives for money
+- HeelFace Turn: Ditches the evil empire the moment he is talked to by his long-lost daughter, having found a goal in life much more fulfilling than mercilessly harvesting human lives for money.

-- Master Swordsman: The best offenssive 1-2 ranged melee weapons unit in the game if Mareeta has not been granted any access to the "Astra", and compared to her he can also use Ranged Axes too
+- Master Swordsman: The best offensive 1-2 ranged melee weapons unit in the game if Mareeta has not been granted any access to Astra, and compared to her he can also use Ranged Axes.

 - Silver Fox: Despite being an older fella, Galzus is remarked as quite handsome.